Carnagion/dissertation/interim/interim.typ

 Given an aircraft $x$, the earliest possible time it can take off is the maximum of its allocated earliest time $e_x$ and the previous aircraft $w$'s actual take-off time $t_w$ plus the mandatory separation $delta_(w x)$ required between them.
 If there is no previous aircraft, then $x$ is the first aircraft to be scheduled and its earliest possible take-off time is simply the earliest allocated take-off time $e_x$.
 Once calculated, this can be used to update the aircraft's TOBT.

 Its earliest possible de-icing time can then be calculated as the maximum of the time the previous aircraft $w$ finishes de-icing and the time that $x$ can actually arrive at the de-icing station, considering its updated TOBT.
-Like before, if there is no previous aircraft, then its earliest possible de-icing time is simply the time it needs to start de-icing to meet its earliest allocated take-off time $e_x$.
+If there is no previous aircraft, then its earliest possible de-icing time is simply the time it needs to start de-icing to meet its earliest allocated take-off time $e_x$.

 Finally, its _actual_ take-off time $t_x$ can be calculated as the maximum of its earliest possible take-off time and the time that $x$ can arrive at the runway.
 The latter can be expressed as its de-icing time plus its de-icing duration, taxi duration, and runway lineup duration.